Alpha backgrounds in the AMoRE-Pilot experiment: Background simulations

-To understand the background contributions from surface $\alpha$ particles as a function of their contamination depth, we simulated $^{210}$Pb by generating it at various surface depths for a crystal and its Vikuiti film.
-The low- and high-energy spectra from the decay of $^{210}$Pb at both crystal and Vikuiti surfaces at various surface depths are shown in Fig~\ref{fig:surfacesimulation}(a), (b), (c), and (d), respectively.
-Because the path length of the $^{206}$Pb that recoils with 103~keV kinetic energy can be as small as $\sim$50~nm inside the crystal, the Q-value peak at 5407.5~keV that is the sum of 5304.3~keV $\alpha$ and 103.2~keV $^{206}$Pb recoil is affected by energy loss due to the surface depth.
+To understand the background contributions from surface $\alpha$ particles as a function of their contamination depth, we simulated $^{210}$Pb by generating it at random locations within various surface depths for a crystal and its Vikuiti film.
+The low- and high-energy spectra from the decay of $^{210}$Pb at both crystal and Vikuiti surfaces for various surface thicknesses are shown in Fig~\ref{fig:surfacesimulation}(a), (b), (c), and (d), respectively.
+Because the path length of the $^{206}$Pb, which recoils with 103~keV kinetic energy, can be as small as $\sim$50~nm, calculated with SRIM~\cite{SRIM}, inside the crystal, the Q-value peak at 5407.5~keV, which is the sum of 5304.3~keV $\alpha$ and 103.2~keV $^{206}$Pb recoil, is affected by energy loss depending on the crystal surface depth, as shown in Fig~\ref{fig:surfacesimulation}(a) and (b).
 For very shallow $\alpha$ decays, it shows up at 5304~keV as a peak, while the 103 keV peak shows up at low energies.
-The range of a 5~MeV $\alpha$ particles inside a CMO crystal is $\sim$25~$\mu$m while that inside the Vikuiti film is $\sim$40~$\mu$m.
+When decayed alphas with no depth move into the crystal, the recoiled nucleus moves towards the Vikuiti reflector.
+Then, though it is rare, the nucleus is reflected in the crystal and deposits energy smaller than the recoil energy, so the energy deposition will be higher than the alpha energy as shown in Fig~\ref{fig:surfacesimulation}(a).
+The range of a 5~MeV $\alpha$ particle inside a CMO crystal is $\sim$25~$\mu$m while that inside the Vikuiti film is $\sim$40~$\mu$m.
 For $\alpha$ decays at deeper positions, the spectra becomes similar to internal $\alpha$ decays.
 There are also low-energy contributions around 50~keV due to the beta decay of $^{210}$Pb.
-These are attributed to 46.5 keV $\gamma$ emissions together with about 4~keV beta particles from the decay to the excited state of $^{210}$Bi.
-As shown in Fig.~\ref{fig:surfacesimulation}(d), an $\alpha$ from the Vikuiti surface leaves an amount of energy in the crystal that can be as high as 5304~MeV.
-If the $\alpha$ event escapes from the depth deeper than about 10~$\mu$m it contributes to the flat backgrounds with no peak near 5.3~MeV.
+These are attributed to 46.5~keV $\gamma$ emissions together with energies up to 17~keV, emitted in the transition to the excited state of $^{210}$Bi.
+As shown in Fig.~\ref{fig:surfacesimulation}(d), an $\alpha$ from the Vikuiti surface leaves an amount of energy in the crystal that can be as high as 5304~keV.
+If the $\alpha$ event escapes from the depth deeper than about 10~$\mu$m it contributes to the flat backgrounds with no peak near 5.3~MeV, while some spectral features like plateaux appear from surface contaminants uniformly distributed within the depth on the scale of or less than 1~$\mu$m.
 Thus, we used both shallow and deep depth surface simulations for $^{210}$Pb on Vikuiti surfaces in the $\alpha$ background modeling.